 Call to Action

-What you must also do in your content is include a call to action.
-I talked earlier about blogging having a purpose.
+Include a call to action in your content.
+Earlier I mentioned blogging having a purpose.
 Well the same applies to all your written content.

 It’s not there to simply express your thoughts for the day, or for you to get something of your chest.